Bellah (singer)

-Isobel Akpobire, known professionally as Bellah, is a British singer, songwriter, and actress.
+Isobel Eferuwho Winset Abisola Yetunde Akpobire, known professionally as Bellah, is a British-Nigerian singer, songwriter, and actress.
+She has been featured in numerous publications for contributing to the British R&B revival.

 Early life and career beginnings

 Akpobire was born in Enfield, North London.
-She grew up as an only child to a single mother and lived with her uncles who influenced her musical tastes by playing 1990s R&B, such as Destiny's Child and SWV.
+She grew up as an only child to a single mother and lived with her uncles, who influenced her musical tastes by playing 1990s R&B, such as Destiny's Child and SWV.

-After participating in musical theatre from the age of four, she undertook her first studio session at age 10, recording a cover of Be Without You by Mary J. Blige.

-She found a management team after being spotted at a local festival that she performed at after having sung Beyoncé's Flawless at a school talent show.
+Akpobire began participating in musical theatre at four years old and recorded her first studio cover, "Be Without You" by Mary J. Blige, at age 10.
+After attending a Beyoncé concert seven years later, Akpobire released she wanted to pursue music professionally and wrote her first song at age 17.
+She performed Beyoncé's "Flawless" at a school talent show and received an invitation to perform at a local festival, where she found a management team.

 Career

+2019-2023
-After five years of artist development, Akpobire released her debut EP called Last Train Home in 2019.
-The debut single released from the EP was Never Loved and this was made Track of the Week by BBC Radio 1Xtra.

-This was followed by the release of In the Meantime and The Art of Conversation in 2020, the second of which was released by London-based independent record label Marathon Artists.
+After five years of artist development, Akpobire released her debut EP, Last Train Home, in 2019.
+The debut single, "Never Loved", was named Track of the Week by BBC Radio 1Xtra.
+This was followed by the release of her EPs In the Meantime and The Art of Conversation in 2020, the second of which was released by London-based independent record label Marathon Artists.

-Akpobire's music reached a wider audience in 2021 when she performed her single Evil Eye on the ColorsxStudios platform.
+In 2021, Akpobire performed her single "Evil Eye" on the ColorsxStudios platform, garnering more than one million views.
+According to Akpobire, the video of her performance "opened so many doors for me, so many opportunities.
+I got into the rooms of so many amazing creatives after that."
+That same year, she was a supporting act for Tems's headline tour.

-In 2022, Akpobire made her debut performance at Wireless Festival.
-In the same year she released her third EP Adultsville, which was executive produced by Grammy Award winner Ari PenSmith.
+In 2022, Akpobire performed on the main stage at several large venues, including Wireless Festival, Strawberries and Creem, and Love Saves The Day.
+In that same year she released her third EP Adultsville, which was executive produced by Grammy Award winner Ari PenSmith.
+To promote the EP, Akpobire announced her first headline tour, for which the pre-sale tickets sold out within minutes.

-Akpobire was nominated for Best R&B/Soul Act at the MOBO Awards in 2023 and she was nominated for Best New International Act at the BET Awards in 2024.
+Akpobire was nominated for Best R&B/Soul Act at the MOBO Awards in 2021 and 2023.

+2024-present

+In 2024, she was nominated for Best New International Act at the BET Awards.

-In 2024, Akpobire starred as the character Kyazike Mayagenda in the British television series Queenie.
-The show aired on Channel 4 and Hulu in June 2024.
+In June 2024, Akpobire starred as the character Kyazike Mayagenda in the British television series Queenie, which aired on Channel 4 and Hulu.

+On 27 March 2026, she released the eight-track EP, State of Emergency Vol. 1.

 Personal life

-Akpobire suffers from sickle cell disease and used her single Cause U Can to help raise awareness of the disease.
+Akpobire has sickle cell disease and used her single Cause U Can to help raise awareness of the disease.